-You can select any moving average of your choice but we would suggest having moving averages of a larger time period as it takes into consideration a larger price movement.
+You can select any moving average of your choice but I would suggest having moving averages of a larger time period as it takes into consideration a larger price movement.

 Once this is established, look for a price pullback towards the moving average, this will be a counter-trend move.

 This is similar to the trendline pullback system.

 After the price has pull backed to the moving average, look for confirmation of price resuming the prevailing trend.

 Stop loss can be placed at previous swing high or low and targets could be fixed according to RRR or traders can look to ride the trend till the price is respecting the moving average.

 You can use this method of moving average pullback trading to trade the medium pullbacks that I have mentioned above.